Blockstream/satellite/doc/antenna-pointing.md

 > is more likely to be the Blockstream Satellite signal.
 The correct signal
 > should span a flat level of 1 MHz, with 100 kHz of roll-off on each side (our
 > roll-off factor is 0.2).
 If the two signal bands are close to 1 MHz, please
-> take note of the center frequency of both bands and try them both in the next
+> take note of the center frequency of both bands and try both of them in the
-> steps.
+> next steps until you get a lock.
 >
 > Furthermore, please note that in some cases not only there are similar signal
 > bands on the same satellite, but also different satellites with similar bands.